Building a Community

 The Upper Westside is built upon a foundation that we need to create a thoughtfully designed plan for the region’s future.

 It would be the only all-electric, carbon neutral master-planned community in Sacramento County.
+The plan includes a robust, integrated public transit plan, as well as walking and biking trails throughout the plan area.

 The project embodies all of the smart growth principles adopted by the Sacramento Area Council of Governments to reduce traffic, air pollution, and urban sprawl by making this community more walkable, bike-friendly, and transit-accessible.